High Surf Advisory Remains in Effect

 PRECAUTIONARY/PREPAREDNESS ACTIONS

-Beachgoers, swimmers, and surfers should heed all advice given by ocean safety officials, and exercise caution.
-Know your limits; when in doubt, do not go out.
+Beachgoers, swimmers, and surfers should heed all advice given by ocean safety officials and exercise caution.
+Know your limits and seek ocean recreation areas best suited for your abilities.